rackerlabs/rackspace-how-to/content/dedicated-hosting/add-new-vpn-user-myrackspace-portal.md

 - Group-lock
 - Framed IP addresses

-If you require any of the above modifications, open a ticket, and Rackspace Support will process your request manually.
+If you need changes included in the list of limitations, open a ticket so that Rackspace Support can process your request manually.